 Sept.
-25, 27, 29 - Have Concord Floral by Jordan Tannahill read by Sept.
-25th.
+23 & 25 - Have Concord Floral by Jordan Tanahill read by Sept.
+23rd, first writing assignment due Sept.
+23rd

 One act play structure.
 Inciting Incident, Rising Action, Crisis, Climax.
 Setting, Time and Place as story elements.
 Using all five senses in our story telling.